jdeda/FireNotes/README.md

 ## Welcome to FireNotes!
 FireNotes is a simple note taking web app.
-Notes are plain text files stored in the cloud, using Google's Firebase and Firestore tools!
+Notes are plain text files stored in the cloud, using Google's Firebase and Firestore!
 See below for essential details about the architecture, design, and feature of the app!

 ### 🔥 Firebase Authentication
 - Sign In